 “It’s not dead,” she said, eye-balling a display case that didn’t weather the move particularly well.
 “That can be fixed.”

 And with that, the crew of helpers lugged the rest of the 40-year-old store’s merchandise into their new home at the northwest corner of East Iliff Avenue and South Peoria Street, just a short distance east of their old home at East Jewell Avenue and South Havana Street.

 The store has been an Aurora icon for years, and owners hope to keep it that way at their new location.

 The plan is for the store to open by Nov.
 11 and the kitchen to re-open sometime a few weeks after that, Cosentino said.

 Having the new store is exciting, she said, but getting here has been rough.

-In July, Cosentino’s father, Gerald, the store’s founder and long-time owner, died.
+In July, Cosentino’s father, Gerald, the store’s long-time owner, died.
 Then this fall the new landlords at the old shopping center told Cosentino that they weren’t renewing the long-time shop’s lease.

 If all that wasn’t enough, just a day before she signed the new lease, Cosentino’s husband was hospitalized.